A country of innovation

 The vital Swedish startup scene has garnered much international attention, but the country has a long history of innovation.

 There are several factors that might explain why, for example Sweden's global outlook – export is an important driving force for Sweden, seeing that the domestic market is relatively small.
 Other factors are social stability and the access to government support, as well as a high degree of equality.

 Education and research

 Sweden’s long-term focus on education and research has also had a major impact on the capacity for innovation.
-In 1842 the country introduced compulsory schooling for 7- to 13-year-olds.
+In 1842 the country introduced compulsory schooling for 7- to 13-year-olds (today for 6- to 15-year-olds).
 This was a game-changing move, as it raised the overall level of education among the people, and became a vital component in Sweden’s journey from poor agricultural nation to prosperous innovation leader.
 Today about one-third of the population has post-secondary education.

 Green technology and life sciences are two fields in which Swedish researchers and companies excel.
 The government has created an office of life sciences dedicated to developing a national strategy for the life sciences to further promote the field.

 Government agency Vinnova plays a central part in Swedish research.
 The innovation agency promotes and funds research projects in a wide range of fields, from health and transport to industrial material and smart cities.

 To strengthen Sweden’s competitiveness, the Knowledge Foundation (KK-stiftelsen) funds research and competence development at Sweden’s university colleges and new universities.